readmeio/rdme/README.md

 ### Authentication

-For usage in CI environments (GitHub Actions, CircleCI, Travis CI, etc.) or if you're working with multiple ReadMe projects, we recommend providing your project API key via the `--key` option instead of the configuration file authentication described below.
+For usage in CI environments (GitHub Actions, CircleCI, Travis CI, etc.) or if you're working with multiple ReadMe projects, we recommend providing your project API key via the `--key` option (instead of the configuration file authentication described below).

 For local CLI usage with a single project, you can authenticate `rdme` to your ReadMe project.
 This will save your API key to a local configuration file (`~/.config/configstore/rdme-production.json`) so you will not have to provide the `--key` option to commands that require it.